ml-py/nonviolent_sound_amplifying_WAV_PY/README.md

 <br> <br> <br> <br>
-## TODO: resign from list of all bumps since idea of usin that list was abandoned.
+## TODO: Toresign from list of all bumps since idea of using that list was abandoned.
-## TODO: reading file from dysk in chunks so it can works on multihours recordings.
+## TODO: Reading file from disk in chunks so it can works on multi-hours recordings.